What is an ISA?

 1. Cash ISA

 A cash ISA is similar to a traditional savings account.
 The difference is that there’s a limit of £20,000 on your deposits each tax year.
-There are three types of cash ISA: instant-access cash ISA, regular savings cash ISA and fixed-rate cash ISA.
+But what is a cash ISA exactly, and what does it offer?
+There are three types of cash ISA, and they all offer tax-free savings interest: instant access cash ISA, regular savings cash ISA, and fixed rate cash ISA.

 1. With an instant access cash ISA, you can deposit and withdraw money any time you wish without penalty, although your ISA provider may impose a limit on how often or the number of times you can do this.
 Instant access cash ISAs are a good option to consider if you want the flexibility to withdraw money from your savings but don’t know when you’ll need to do so.

-2. You usually earn a fixed rate of interest with a regular savings ISA, but it’s only fixed as long as you deposit an agreed amount of money each month.
+2. With a regular savings ISA, you typically earn a fixed interest rate as long as you deposit an agreed amount of money each month.
 You can save up to £1,666 per month without going over the £20,000 annual limit.

 3. Similar to fixed rate bonds, fixed rate cash ISAs commit you to locking away your money for a set amount of time to earn a competitive interest rate.
-Typically, the longer the term, the higher the interest rate.
+As you consider your options, keep in mind that, in general, the longer the term on a fixed rate cash ISA, the higher the interest rate you can earn.

 Some cash ISAs are flexible, meaning you can deposit and withdraw money from your account without it impacting your yearly tax-free allowance.
 The main stipulation is that you replace any money you take out within the same tax year.
 This is different to a non-flexible ISA, where any funds you withdraw will still count towards your ISA limit for that year.